SystemFw/blog/content/staging/paxos-failures.md

-Writing is divided into Phase 1, where writers send `prepare` messages and storage servers reply with `promise` messages, and Phase 2, where writers send `propose` message and storage servers reply with `accept` messages.
+Writing is divided into Phase 1, where writers send `prepare` messages and storage servers reply with `promise` messages, and Phase 2, where writers send `propose` messages and storage servers reply with `accept` messages.
 A real implementation will also have a bunch of negative messages like `cannotAccept`, but here we'll just avoid replying in that case, which lets us model all the non-success cases as timeouts, since we need timeouts to deal with crashes and message loss anyway.

+A write can be attempted at any time, even when another attempt is in progress, by the same writer or by another writer.
+The algorithm is also robust to messages from older attempts arriving late, when a new attempt is in progress.
+This gives us a uniform strategy to deal with all kinds of errors or uncertainty: we will just attempt the write again.
+Assuming there are no more than `f` failures, eventually an attempt will either succeed, or it will be a no-op if another attempt has succeeded unbeknownst to us.

-If a write cannot be completed, it can be retried by the same writer or by another writer.
-We'll call each attempt a _proposal_, and it will have the value `v` we're trying to write, and a _proposal number_.
-Proposal numbers are unique and should support a `<` comparison, but they don't have to be consecutive, and a new proposal can be started at any time, even if the previous hasn't completed.
-The algorithm is also robust to messages from older proposals arriving late, when another proposal is in progress.
+ We'll call each attempt a _proposal_, and it will have the value `v` we're trying to write, and a _proposal number_ `n`.
+Proposal numbers are unique and should support a `<` comparison, but they don't have to be consecutive.
 Paxos doesn't mandate a specific way of generating proposal numbers, and there are a wealth of different designs with various tradeoffs, here's a simple one: each writer has a static `process_id`, and a monotonically increasing integer `counter` which is persisted to storage on each increment.
 The proposal number is then `(counter, process_id)`.